SiLab-Bonn/Embedded-System-Lab/docs/source/gpio.rst

     :width: 500
     :align: center

     Implementation of SDA/SCL driver and receiver.
-The open drain outputs (driven by the inverted output signal TX_B) avoid potential bus conflicts when master and one or more slaves try to drive the SDA line with different logic levels.
+The outputs are open-drain and driven by the inverted output signal TX_B.

 A I2C transmission is initiated by the master sending a **START** condition (falling edge on the SDA line while SCL level is HIGH) which initializes the I2C interfaces of the devices on the bus.
 Similar to the start condition, a **STOP** condition is send after the communication has finished (rising edge on the SDA line while SCL level is HIGH).